theme-sticky-logo-alt

 Whole Foods Family Meals are pre-heat or ready-to-eat meal packages sold by the Whole Foods Market, and which would provide 2-4 individuals with meals of minimal preparation.
 Typically, these meals consist of a main entree, one or two sides and sometimes a salad or a dessert made according to the Whole Foods quality standards of…

 Whole Foods Family Meals are pre-heat or ready-to-eat meal packages sold by the Whole Foods Market, and which would provide 2-4 individuals with meals of minimal preparation.
+Typically, these meals consist of a main entree, one or two sides and sometimes a salad or a dessert made according to the Whole Foods quality standards of no artificial preservatives, colors, or flavors as well as the use of responsibly sourced ingredients.

 Sold in-store (typically in the prepared foods section); occasionally also available online to pick up or have delivered, Whole Foods Family Meals is a convenient offer to families that would prefer wholesome and well-balanced meals but do not have the time to prepare their own food.